When Your Loved One is Far Away: Tips for Long-distance Caregiving

 Being a long-distance caregiver is not easy and presents unique challenges.
-Although it may at times seem overwhelming or stressful, providing care and support to a family member is one of the most important responsibilities you may have.
-Being organized and utilizing available resources will help you ensure your loved one gets the best possible care, even when you’re far away.
+Although it may seem overwhelming or stressful, providing care and support to a family member is one of the most important responsibilities you may have.
+Being organized and utilizing available resources will help ensure your loved one gets the best care, even when you’re far away.

-Below are some common challenges faced by a long-distance caregiver along with some helpful tips to help you overcome those challenges.
+Below are some common challenges a long-distance caregiver faces and some helpful tips to help you overcome those challenges.

 Challenge: Managing the health and finances of someone from a distance can be difficult.
 Ideally, you will be able to talk with your loved one about medical, financial, and legal issues before a situation or crisis occurs.
 Realistically, however, the opportunity to prepare does not always surface organically.